rpgreview/papersandpaychecks/pnp.md

 | Profession    |  +1      |  + 6         |         |  +7        |
 | Sleight       |  +1        | +1           |       |  +2        |

 ## 3.3 Administrators

 **Jennifer Taglia**, an administrator, E+1 N+2 F+2 J+1 (Teacher)

+The slight but positively chirpy Jenny Taglia started her professional life in sales and her bubbly and enthusiastically helpful personality soon saw here managing a small team at a young age at a shoe shop.
+A wrongful calculation which she carried responsibility for however led to a significant overstock of a brand which nobody wanted and as a result the store closed and Jenny and all her workmates were retrenched.
+Jenny was wise enough to realise that it was her mistake and vowed to check and double-check everything from thereon, and fortunately has been good enough to be true to her word.
+She also is more that prepared to admit to others what went wrong and how she has learned from the experience.

+Despite her prudence, sharp eye, and postive attitude (and a perchant for some truly silly outfits), there is a sad side to Jennifer as she still has enormous levels of self-doubt of past failings and is internally very conscious of errors or any difficulties she has in learning.
+Her partner is constantly critical of any mistake she makes which of course, makes her even more self-conscious.
+As a result of all this she is not beyond being a little less than factual to protect herself and her reputation.

+Jenny makes an ideal new NPC co-worker who will certainly attract attention whether it is through personality, style, competent administration, or even an error of calculation.
+Depending on how the PC Workers react she could become a valuable ally, especially if someone recognises that she has suffers from a type of dyspraxia.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|